 '''

-$ sudo tar -zxvf voltdb-ent-13.1.0-x86_64.tar.gz -C /opt
+$ sudo tar -zxvf voltdb-ent-10.0.tar.gz -C /opt

 $ cd /opt

-$ sudo mv voltdb-ent-13.1.0-x86_64 voltdb
+$ sudo mv voltdb-ent-10.0 voltdb

 '''

 Note that installing as root using the sudo command makes the installation folders read-only for non-privileged accounts.
-Which is why installing in \$HOME is recommended for development activities.
+Which is why installing in \$HOME is recommended for running the sample applications and other development activities.